-Assessment BAHC2.3 Method A presentation of work produced during the unit Requirements Your presentation should include the following: Carving project work; lettering project work; modelling project work; drawing project work; personal Development Archive including outcomes of the professional practice workshops; Illustrated Self-evaluation report (indicative word count, 500- 750 words).
+Assessment BAHC Method A presentation of work produced during the unit Requirements Your presentation should include the following: Carving project work; lettering project work; modelling project work; drawing project work; personal Development Archive including outcomes of the professional practice workshops; Illustrated Self-evaluation report (indicative word count, 500- 750 words).
 Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs assessment.
 Date & time Formative Assessment takes place midway through the unit in the form of a 1 to 1 tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
 The week, date and time of your summative assessment will be notified in unit briefings and detailed on Moodle.
 Marking Criteria The criteria used in marking are set out in the matrix below.
 Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria.
-Grade Marking Criteria с 85-100% There is consistent and strong evidence with outstanding examples that demonstrate PASS 1st 70-84% There is substantial and strong evidence with excellent examples that demonstrate 2.
-L 60-69% There is substantial evidence with some very good examples that demonstrate
+Grade Marking Criteria 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 1st PASS 70-84% There is substantial and strong evidence with excellent examples that demonstrate 2.1 60-69% There is substantial evidence with some very good examples that demonstrate

-2.2 50-59% There is consistent evidence with some good examples that demonstrate ω 40-49% There is adequate evidence, with some sound examples that demonstrate т 35-39% There is inadequate evidence, with some examples to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Academic good practice Submissions that are considered to be the result of collus plagiarism or other forms of academic misconduct will be with under the Art School's 'Upholding of Academic Integ Policy, and penalties may involve the loss of academic cre Except where the assessment of an assignment is group b final piece of work that is submitted must be your own wo must ensure that you acknowledge all sources you have u will find very useful guidance on good academic practice a avoiding plagiarism on the Course Moodle site, while ther hard copy leaflets on Referencing available in the library. or other forms of academic misconduct will be dealt r the Art School's 'Upholding of Academic Integrity' d penalties may involve the loss of academic credits. ere the assessment of an assignment is group based, the of work that is submitted must be your own work.
-You re that you acknowledge all sources you have used.
-You ery useful guidance on good academic practice and lagiarism on the Course Moodle site, while there are also Feedba ck nd verbal feedback will be provided within 20 term-time e summative assessment.
+2.2 50-59% There is consistent evidence with some good examples that demonstrate ω 40-49% There is adequate evidence, with some sound examples that demonstrate ц.
+35-39% There is inadequate evidence, with some examples to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Academic good practice n la giaviana an ath an fannsa af a sa damia misasan du at will be deal or other forms of academic misconduct will be dealt r the Art School's 'Upholding of Academic Integrity' d penalties may involve the loss of academic credits. ere the assessment of an assignment is group based, the of work that is submitted must be your own work.
+You are that you acknowledge all sources you have used.
+You ery useful guidance on good academic practice and lagiarism on the Course Moodle site, while there are also Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.